 If you leave a car outside, arrange to have it moved every so often by neighbors or family.
 It will give the impression that you are still coming and going.

 Contact your local police department and ask them to give your home special attention when possible.

 While traveling, use traveler's checks and keep extra checks secured.

 Carry a photocopy of all your identification and credit cards in case you lose something.
 At least you will be able to identify yourself if needed.
 You will also have a copy of all your important documents and numbers.

 Make sure your accommodations are safe and clean.
 Use all the security features provided to you.

-Leave a TV on when you are out of your hotel room.
-Use the DO NOT DISTURB SIGN.
+Leave a television on when you are out of your hotel room.
+Use the "Do not disturb" sign.

 All reasonable lodging facilities will have a safe that you can keep extra checks, money or valuables in.
 Use them if needed.